zephyrproject-rtos/zephyr/doc/application/apps_structure.rst

 1. Create an application directory structure outside of the kernel's installation directory tree.
 Often this is your workspace directory.

- a) In a Linux console, navigate to a location where you want your
+ a) In a console terminal, navigate to a location where you want your
-    applications to reside.
+    application to reside.

  b) Create the application's directory, enter: